 Mother and Baby Homes

 Until the latter part of the nineteenth century, virtually the only form of institutional accommodation for single mothers and their babies was the workhouse.
 Although various Magdalen Homes existed for the reform and rescue of 'fallen' women, these institutions did not provide accommodation for babies other than in the very short-term.
 Inmates who had babies were expected to place them with relatives or friends, pay for them to be fostered, or arrange their informal adoption.
 Growing concern about the plight of such women, and the conditions in which their infants would have to be raised, resulted in the gradual establishment of alternative types of home so that mothers could keep their babies with them, without suffering the harsh regime of the workhouse, where single mothers were often stigmatized.
 There was also a hope that the homes would strengthen the bond between a mother and her baby that might otherwise be lost if it was fostered.

-One of the earliest of these new institutions was the 'Refuge for Deserted Mothers and Home for their Illegitimate Infants', opened in 1864 by Mrs Jane Dean Main, with the support of the Female Mission to the Fallen, part of the Refuge and Reformatory Union.
+One of the earliest of these new institutions was the 'Refuge for Deserted Mothers and Home for their Illegitimate Infants', opened in London in 1864 by Mrs Jane Dean Main, with the support of the Female Mission to the Fallen, part of the Refuge and Reformatory Union.
 The establishment offered short-term care to the nursing mother and, at the end of this period, long-term to the child when the mother went out to work, usually in domestic service.
 The provision for child might include foster care, to which the mother was expected to contribute financially.